Agentic Payments

 Step 5 verification of the `ACKReceipt` VC issued at session close: signature check, issuer validation, revocation check, claims evaluation.
 Independently verifiable without access to Catena Labs infrastructure.

-Sample ACK Receipt (VC Format)
+Sample ACK Receipt (VC format)

 {